Measure transport with kernel mean embeddings: Numerical experiments

-\textbf{Choice of bandwidth; overfitting and underfitting.} From the perspective of the embedding \eqref{eq:abstract embedding}, we suspect that $\mathcal{H}$ should neither be too small nor too large for optimal performance of the KME-dynamics: Indeed, if $\mathcal{H}$ is too small, then the embedding $\Phi$ is not very expressive, and the accuracy in reproducing $(\pi_t)_{t \in [0,1]}$ is low (overfitting).
-If $\mathcal{H}$ is excessively large, we might expect fragile behaviour when the size of the ensemble is moderate (underfitting). \\
+\textbf{Choice of bandwidth; overfitting and underfitting.} From the perspective of the embedding \eqref{eq:abstract embedding}, it is reasonable to expect that $\mathcal{H}$ should neither be too small nor too large for optimal performance of KMED: Indeed, if $\mathcal{H}$ is too small, then the embedding $\Phi$ is not very expressive, and the accuracy in reproducing $(\pi_t)_{t \in [0,1]}$ is low (overfitting).
+If $\mathcal{H}$ is excessively large, we might expect fragile behaviour when the size of the ensemble is moderate (underfitting).
+Figure \ref{fig:Bench_sigma} shows the performance of KMED with RBF kernel against the bandwidth of the RBF kernel (we omit the part of the curve where the algorithm is unstable), recalling that the size of the corresponding RKHS decreases with increasing bandwidth \citep[Proposition 4.46]{steinwart2008support}.
+As expected, KMED is optimised by a specific choice of intermediate bandwidth, to prevent from overfitting or underfitting.
+In accordance with Section \ref{sec:quadratic Kalman}, KMED with the quadratic kernel is particularly effective in scenarios where both the prior and the posterior distributions are Gaussian.